 Martine MacDonald is an award winning artist producing works in a variety of media and subject content, ranging from landscape oil painting to colored pencil drawings to the construction of 3-dimensional mixed media work.
 Consistent to all the work is an emphasis on process and attention to detail.

 Martine also has considerable experience as a teacher, lecturer, exhibition curator and freelance writer.
-Martine spent close to ten years working and assisting other artists in the area of arts administration before returning to her own studio practice.
+Martine spent close to ten years working and assisting other artists in the area of arts administration before returning to her own studio practice in 2009.

 Martine has organized and coordinated community based projects such as Resurrected Voice: The Eloise Project, an all media fine and performing arts exhibit, in which Martine co-curated, focusing on the 7000+ individuals buried in unmarked graves in an abandoned field in Westland, Michigan.